Did I mention he was blind?

 Pressure cookers work by letting steam build up inside a sealed environment.
 Lids lock down, sealing all that steam inside the pot.
 As trapped steam builds pressure, cooking temperatures increase along with moisture levels.
 This combination cuts cooking times up to 70% and equals substantial energy savings.
 With less time on the stove and less moisture lost to evaporation, pressure cookers are the cooking equivalent to energy-efficient lighting.

 Pressure Cooking is Safe

 Today’s pressure cookers have built-in safety features lacking in models from years gone by.
-Some brands like the Fagor series have three safety valves that allow excess pressure to escape.
+Some brands have three safety valves that allow excess pressure to escape.
 An automatic self-locking mechanism, along with this triple valve safety system, prevents you from opening the cooker before all pressure is released, eliminating any chance of explosions.
 Today’s pressure cookers are also manufactured from high quality materials—most commonly stainless steel encasing a thin aluminum plate.
 This plate never comes into contact with your food.
 To ensure your pressure cooker is the highest possible quality, look for a stamp on the bottom indicating 18/10 (18% chromium, 10% nickel).
 While a pot only needs 10.5% chromium to be considered stainless steel, a greater amount adds durability.

 Pressure Cooking is Good for You and Tastes Delicious